-Central Whidbey Island Fire & Rescue operates from three fire stations serving a population of almost 9,000 in a 50 square mile area in the center of Whidbey Island.
-In 2022 the district responded to 1714 calls for service.
+Central Whidbey Island Fire & Rescue operates from three fire stations serving a population of almost 10,000 in a 50 square mile area in the center of Whidbey Island.
+In 2023 the district responded to 1682 calls for service.
 As with most fire and rescue services, the majority of these calls were for emergency medical services.
-The district has combination staffing comprised of 12 full time employees, 1 part-time employee and approximately 15 active volunteer members.
+The district has combination staffing comprised of 18 full time employees, 20 active volunteer members.
 The district operates three type one engines, three type two water tenders, a basic life support ambulance, rescue boat, two type five engines, and a light rescue apparatus.
-The district's general fund budget for 2023 is \$2,972,889.00.
+The district's general fund budget for 2025 is \$3,784,839.
 In 2017 the district passed a voter approved bond for facilities and apparatus and maintains a AAA bond rating with Standard and Poor's.
-Three type-one engines were purchased in 2021 and the district is building a new headquarters with an anticipated completion of fall 2023.
+Three type-one engines were purchased in 2021 and the district has built a new headquarters station completed in 2024.
 Major revenue streams include property taxes and inter-local agreements with WhidbeyHealth, to staff and operate a basic life support ambulance, and with the State of Washington for wildland firefighting and all hazards mobilization (both in-state and interstate).

 The district provides a full range of emergency services including fire suppression, basic life support emergency medical services, operations level hazmat and technical rescue, and technician level marine rescue.
-The District's executive staff is comprised of the Fire Chief, Deputy Chief, Division Chief and Finance Officer.
-Each shift of the district's three shifts is comprised of a Lieutenant, up to two full-time Firefighter/EMTs and augmented by part-time personnel (Firefighter/EMTs).
-Under typical conditions, one of the district's stations is staffed by on-duty personnel and the other two stations are staffed by volunteers and recall of off-duty full and part-time members.
-However, district executive staff work out of all three stations.
+The district's executive staff is comprised of the Fire Chief, Division Chief of Operations, Division Chief of Training, and Finance Officer.
+Each shift of the district's three shifts is comprised of a Lieutenant, three full-time Firefighter/EMTs and augmented by volunteer (Firefighter/EMTs).
+Under typical conditions, one of the district's stations is staffed by on-duty personnel and the other two stations are staffed by volunteers and recall of off-duty full-time members.
 Full time personnel are represented by Local 4299 International Association of Firefighters (IAFF).
 The District and the local have a positive and collaborative relationship.